-- init's configuration file is /etc/inittab - This file details actions taken for certain global events, like ctrl-alt-delete and UPS powerfail and powerrestore alerts. - This file tells init what needs to be done for a given runlevel as well as what the default runlevel is. - A runlevel defines what services are running...
+- The configuration files for Upstart are under: - /etc/init - Files in this directory detail configuration for certain global events, like ctrl-alt-delete, as well as maintaining TTY gettys, handling runlevels and more. - A runlevel defines what services are running...